nireitdev/go-ntpd-server-statistics/README.md

 # go-ntpd-server-statistics
 Obtains the amount of UNIQUE public IPs that access our self-hosted NTPD server during a interval of seconds.

+## HOW
+During an interval of time takes the IP public address from every packet arriving to our server (ntp protocol, port 123/UDP).
+Only count **unique IPs** and not amount of packets.

+## USE
 Requires install LibPcap development libs:

 ```